drnkwati/devtips/invason-of-control-and-service-containers-best-practices.md

         $this->watchingCart = $watchingCart;
     }

-Constructor injection is a common practice but should be used with coutious.
+Constructor injection is a common practice but should be used with caution.
 In the example about, classes bound as singletons like the LoggerInterface and ShoppingCartInterface will always be properly resolved to a single instance.
-However, for dependencies such as  ShoppingCart and  WatchingCart a new instance is always created.
-This might result in high memmory consumption and degrade performance.
+However, for dependencies such as  ShoppingCart and  WatchingCart, a new instance is always created.
+This might result in high memory consumption and degrade performance.
-Furthermore we are creating object instances that might not actually be used during runtime.
+Furthermore, we are creating object instances that might not actually be used during runtime.
-Forexample, the logger is only needed if we actually catch an exception.
+For example, the logger is only needed if we actually catch an exception.
-To fix this issues, it is advisable to resolve classes lazzyly.
+To fix these issues, it is advisable to resolve classes lazily.

 ### Example: The example above can be improved as follows